nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Exiting the program : `exit`
 Exits the program.<br>
 > Format: `exit`

+#### Rearrangement of task lists
+Whenever a new task is added/edited/done, Elements in each list are sorted by their priority/date.<br>
+For Todo List, the tasks are arranged by their priority; Todos with higher priority are shifted up and those with lower priority are shifted down.<br>
+For Evnet/Deadline List, the tasks are arranged by their date.
+Those with earlier starting/ending date are shifted up and those with later starting/ending date are shifted down.

 #### Saving the data
 Task-list data are saved in the hard disk automatically after any command that changes the data.<br>